 To enact a Preventative Lockdown, an organisation must concurrently:

-- Publicly announce and initiate a Lockdown in accordance with the Emergency Management Manual; - Immediately lock/secure all external entry points to all buildings;
+- Publicly announce and initiate a Lockdown in accordance with the .
+Emergency Management Manual; - .
+Immediately lock/secure all external entry points to all buildings; - Enact the ECO.

 To enact a Preventative Lockdown, all individuals must concurrently: